MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/email-engagement.md

 -   The **Email Template** grid always shows **Reply Rate**, **Open Rate**, **Recommended**, and **Email Count** columns.
 -   The out-of-the-box versions of the account, contact, and lead forms all include the **Follow Email** field.

 While the email engagement feature is disabled, these features will still appear but will usually be empty.
-Read the rest of this topic for details about what these columns mean and how to use them when the feature is enabled.
+Read the rest of this article for details about what these columns mean and how to use them when the feature is enabled.

 > [!NOTE]
 > When the email client automatically scans email for security reasons, the count for email open and link clicks can be higher than expected.